OlesiaPashko/WorkWithGraph/README.md

 # Console application using Microsoft Graph.

-## It that can get all events from calendar or just write you token
+## It that can get all events from calendar or just write your token to console

 # How set up and run